-Movavi Photo Editor 4 for Mac review
+Movavi Photo Editor for Mac full review

 Adobe Lightroom, along with the now-deceased Aperture app, showed that there's space in the pro-grade image-editing marketplace for apps that offer quick fix solutions, whether that's to correct trivial errors like less-than-perfect exposure, or to do things like subtly adjust an image's overall histogram plot.

 Of course, there are many Mac image-editing apps of a one-click nature out there, but typically they're aimed at the lower end of the market.
 Movavi Photo Editor has one foot in this camp but has some tools that could make it a useful installation for professionals.